Lifestyle Changes that Lower Blood Pressure

 “I know you warned me about that, but using the restroom 12 times a day is not working for me,” he complained.
 “Isn’t there something better?”

-I brought up the lifestyle changes again, but Roger still wasn’t convinced.
+I brought up natural remedies for high blood pressure again, but Roger still wasn’t convinced.
 So we tried calcium channel blockers, which Roger found constipating.
 Then we tried beta-blockers, which kept him up all night.
 After those misfires, I didn’t hear from Roger for a few months.
 Finally, he reappeared in my office, relaxed, smiling, and very cheerful.
 “What’s going on, Roger?
 You look like a new person,” I remarked.

 It turned out that Roger, who had been a widower for more than a decade, was seeing a woman, Eileen, who lived the healthy lifestyle I recommend.
 Not only did she exercise every day, but she rarely ate meat, so vegetables were a mainstay at her house.